abhiram-67/flowtune/README.md

-# Flowtune: Your Ultimate Music CompanionFlowtune
+# Flowtune: Your Ultimate Music streaming Companion
 is a state-of-the-art music streaming platform that revolutionizes the way you experience music.
 Whether you’re a casual listener or a die-hard music enthusiast, Flowtune offers an unparalleled journey through sound, tailored just for you.

 # Features